 Travelling, transport and fares

 Consistent with workplace health and safety obligations CIG’s preference is for all work-related travel to be in Company vehicles.
-However, a motor vehicle allowance is payable where CIG does not have a Company vehicle available and an employee is required and authorised in writing by CIG to use his or her private vehicle for work related purposes prior to the travel.
+However, a motor vehicle allowance is payable where CIG does not have a Company vehicle available, and an employee is required and authorised in writing by CIG to use his or her private vehicle for work related purposes prior to the travel.

 The rate of motor vehicle allowance is the same as the rate determined by the “cents per kilometre” method used by the Australian Taxation Office (currently 66 cents per kilometre).